nemo9955/make-world/README.md

 ## Keys
-    LEFT MOUSE BUTTON is used to move the view inside a canvas and interact with GUI MIDDLE MOUSE BUTTON is for alternative zooming in some places LEFT MOUSE BUTTON is for clicking inse the canvas SHIFT is used to enable special scroll functionality in canvas, mostly zooming
+    LEFT MOUSE BUTTON is for clicking inse the canvas RIGHT MOUSE BUTTON is used to move the camera inside a canvas MIDDLE MOUSE BUTTON is for alternative zooming in some places SHIFT is used to enable special scroll functionality in canvas, mostly zooming